 - And, in the end, total dependence on others for survival in a battle which is ultimately ALWAYS lost…

-Each of these companies, despite their enormous financial and scientific resources, impressive drug-discovery successes of the past, and the lure of future prescription drug riches beyond anything Wall Street investors could possibly imagine, failed utterly in their bid to engineer a drug to combat dementia [Refs.
+Each of these companies, despite their enormous financial and scientific resources, impressive drug-discovery successes of the past, and the lure of future prescription drug riches beyond anything Wall Street investors could possibly imagine, failed utterly in their bid to engineer a drug to restore cognitive impairment [Refs.
 1,2].

-With each tanked effort the lesson hammered home has been that while clinical trials for prospective cancer drugs come back with a sliver of good news at least half the time, for promising drugs that would fight dementia the success rate is closer to 3 in every one hundred hopeful compounds tested.
+With each tanked effort the lesson hammered home has been that while clinical trials for prospective cancer drugs come back with a sliver of good news at least half the time [Ref.
+3], for promising drugs that would fight cognitive decline the final drug approval rate is closer to 4 in every one thousand hopeful compounds tested [Ref.
+4].

 Even then, the drugs approved so far for medical use combat only the symptoms of cognitive decline, and not the root cause.
 In other words…

-Approved “memory rescue” drugs neither eradicate nor prevent dementia
+Approved “memory rescue” drugs neither eradicate nor prevent mental deterioration

-So big pharma has all but given up on ever being able to find a cure for this dreadful condition that robs people of their dignity as it extinguishes their minds.
+So big pharma has all but given up on ever being able to eradicate this dreadful condition that robs people of their dignity as it extinguishes their minds.
 In short, these companies have given up on YOU.

 By rights, you should be upset about this.
 VERY upset.